niem94/niem94/README.md

 ## Open Source Projects 🚀

 - [🛥️🐳 KSail](https://github.com/devantler/ksail) - A CLI tool for provisioning GitOps-enabled K8s clusters in Docker.
+- [#️⃣ .NET Commons](https://github.com/devantler/dotnet-commons) - Various .NET libraries built to simplify common tasks like Code Generation.
-- [🏡 Homelab](https://github.com/devantler/homelab) - A Flux GitOps-based Kubernetes cluster that I run on a Mac Mini and a set of RPIs in my home.
+- [🏠 Homelab](https://github.com/devantler/homelab) - A Flux GitOps-based Kubernetes cluster that I run on a Mac Mini and a set of RPIs in my home.
 It demonstrates a dev-friendly approach to working with Kubernetes.
-- [📦 OCI Artifacts](https://github.com/devantler/oci-artifacts) - Popular Kustomize and Flux HelmRelease components that are distributed through OCI.
+- [🚚 OCI Artifacts](https://github.com/devantler/oci-artifacts) - Popular Kustomize and Flux HelmRelease components that are distributed through OCI.
-- [📦 .NET Commons](https://github.com/devantler/dotnet-commons) - Various .NET libraries built to simplify common tasks like Code Generation.

 ## How to Reach Me 📫